The Spaniard's Curse: Critical reception

-Kinematograph weekly wrote "The picture piles quite a lot on its plate, but eventually separates the gristle from the meat, done to a turn at the finish."
+Kinematograph Weekly wrote "The picture piles quite a lot on its plate, but eventually separates the gristle from the meat, done to a turn at the finish."

 The Monthly Film Bulletin wrote: "This is an absurd, melodramatic plot, with a script as archaic as its title; given an uncompromisingly sensational treatment it might have made an amusing addition to the ranks of the horror films.
 But the approach is restrained and unadventurous, the direction static, and the background music of 1930's vintage.
 The result is a laborious programme-filler."

+Picturegoer wrote: "Definitely a 'brief' worth watching."

+Picture Show wrote: "Exciting murder mystery in which a condemned murderer curses all those who have, as he claims, wrongly convicted him.
+Plenty of action, well-timed twists and a romance provide absorbing entertainment."

 TV Guide called the film "an interesting murder mystery but one which never really delivers what it promises."

-The Radio Times wrote, "Tony Wright has the most colourful part as the judge's wayward son, a crime reporter, but Michael Hordern as the judge gives the sharpest performance.
-It's the only film directed by top editor Ralph Kemplen, who wisely returned to his real talent, cutting Room at the Top [1959], Oliver!
-[1968] and others".
+The Radio Times gave the film 2/5 stars, writing: "Tony Wright has the most colourful part as the judge's wayward son, a crime reporter, but Michael Hordern as the judge gives the sharpest performance.
+It's the only film directed by top editor Ralph Kemplen, who wisely returned to his real talent, cutting Room at the Top, Oliver! and others."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Interesting yarn lacks full-blooded treatment."